mearashadowfax/ScrewFast/README.md

 For those who prefer custom-styled scrollbars, we suggest using the [tailwind-scrollbar](https://adoxography.github.io/tailwind-scrollbar/) plugin, which adds Tailwind CSS utilities for scrollbar styles, allowing for more controlled customization that can also meet accessibility standards.

+> [!NOTE]
-If you wish to return the default scrollbar, you can comment out or remove the following CSS from `src/layouts/MainLayout.astro`:
+> If you wish to return the default scrollbar, you can comment out or remove the following CSS from `src/layouts/MainLayout.astro`:

 ```html
 <style>